AlirezaKiaeipour/Python-Deployment/02_StreamLit/03_ChatBot/README.md

 * User Sign up and Login: Create an account and login to access personalized features and save your conversation history.
 * Chat History: View and access your previous conversations with AI models.
 * Cookie Manager: The cookie manager is used to manage user sessions and authenticate users.
+* PostgreSQL: The chatbot uses a PostgreSQL database to store and retrieve user data, conversation history and other relevant information.

 ## Setup and Installation